eye4got/unsw-5836-assignment-2/README.md

 02_classification_problem.py - a script for part A graphs/output
 03_contraceptive_choice.py - a script for part B graphs/output

+utils.py - contains some common functions in order to simplify code

 abalone.csv - part A dataset
 contraceptive_method_choice.csv - part B dataset